 Who is Pendrick Capital Partners?

 Pendrick Capital Partners, LLC (PCP) is a debt collection agency located in Alexandria, Virginia.
-They are one of the largest healthcare debt buyers in the United States.

 You may see them listed on your credit report as a collections account.
 This can happen if you have medical debt and the healthcare provider has hired someone to collect that money.